sehoxjeong/numerical-methods/README.md

 - `python` include python tutorials for beginners.
 No previous programming experience is required.
 - `julia` include julia tutorials for beginners.
 I assume you are familiar to writing a code with at least one programming language.
 (If not, Python would be a great starting point!)
 - `matlab` include matlab tutorials for beginners.
+- `fortran` includes fortran tutorials for beginners.

+While all guides on programming languages starts from the very beginning, languages and programs other than Python assumes readers to have a basic knowledge on programming.

 ### Notes